Looking for the best Las Vegas family vacation itinerary?

 The Fun Dungeon Arcade at Excalibur hotel has over 200 arcade and carnival games.
 You have to buy credits on a card and then use the card at the arcade machines.
 The games are a little expensive and credits run out quickly.

 The Fun Dungeon has a Dairy Queen and Orange Julius for some tasty frozen treats.
-Good to checkout if you have arcade fans in your family, and if you are in Excalibur hotel, otherwise can be skipped.
+Good to check out if you have arcade fans in your family, and if you are in the Excalibur hotel, otherwise can be skipped.

 Big Apple Coaster and Arcade at New York New York

-If your family has extreme roller coaster fans then they will love the Big Apple Coaster at New York New York.
-It has some pretty daring drops, loops and turns and delivers heart stopping excitement!
+If your family has extreme roller coaster fans then they will love the Big Apple Coaster in New York New York.
+It has some pretty daring drops, loops and turns and delivers heart-stopping excitement!

 I wouldn’t recommend it for younger kids though as the ride is bumpy.
 Kids have to be 54” to ride.